Arosa Bärenland - Prätschalp - Rot Tritt (Barrierefrei / JST)

 Arosa Bergbahnen AG has two models that can be rented as required.

-Purchase & return at the middle station.
+Pick-up & return at the middle station.

-Good footwear and weather-appropriate clothing is recommended.
+Good shoes and weather-appropriate clothing are recommended.

 Directions